FHIR/FSHSchool/content/docs-beta/SUSHI/migration/_index.md

 Another error message you might receive concerns the `history` property in **sushi-config.yaml**.
 If you get that message, remove that property and create the **package-list.json** file as instructed.

-When you get a clean build with SUSHI, try running the IG Publisher (use the `_genonce` script).
+When you get a clean build with SUSHI, try running the IG Publisher using your customary method (e.g., using the `_genonce` script).
 This will verify that all files needed by the IG Publisher are in the right place.

 ### 5 - Update .gitignore
 If you are using Git for version control, update your **.gitignore** file.